-Our units are based in six operational regions: the Northern Rivers, Mid North Coast, Hunter/Central Coast, Greater Sydney, Illawarra and Monaro.
+Our units are based in three Zones and six operational regions: the Northern Rivers and Mid North Coast (Northern Zone), Hunter/Central Coast and Greater Sydney (Central Zone), Illawarra and Monaro (Southern Zone).
 Units in each region regularly work and train together to provide and enhance their operational capabilities.

 A landmark $37.6 million funding boost from the NSW Government over four years from July 1, 2019, includes $13 million to upgrade our unit facilities

 “For the first time, we can now embark on a building program to upgrade facilities to meet the needs of a modern emergency service and enhance the safety, security and amenity of our volunteers’ operating environments.”Commissioner Stacey Tannos, June 2019.

 Recent upgrades to facilities have included a new unit headquarters for Marine Rescue Lake Macquarie and the refurbishment of the Marine Rescue Batemans Bay base.
 New headquarters are under construction for Marine Rescue Broken Bay and Marine Rescue Newcastle, with work in the planning stage for several other units.